prodigio28/police_radar/README.md

-# police_radar system to Multi Theft Auto: San Andreas
+# Police Radar system to Multi Theft Auto: San Andreas

-**Police Radar inspired in the resource from FiveM**

 # Installation
 * Just clone this git repository and start on your mta-server